christsven/H.E.A.T/ruleset/H.E.A.T.md

 ##### On-Map Operator

 Small drones are steered by an operator who has a wireless connection to the device.
-As soon as either the drone or the operator is lost, the DOT is considered destroyed.
+As soon as either the drone or the operator is lost, the team is considered destroyed.
 In any given round either the operator or his drone acts, just like a spotter and artillery.

 The UAV uses the same damage value as its team.
 They always deploy grounded with the operator, except if the scenario rules state otherwise.

-Except for recon role, a DOT is considered destroyed once the drone is lost.
+Except for recon role, a team is considered destroyed once the drone is lost.

 ##### Off-Map Operator